charmed-kubernetes/kubernetes-docs/pages/k8s/upgrading.md

 from the node and onto one of the other nodes at the start of the upgrade, and the node will be removed from the pool until the upgrade is complete.

+<a id='verify-upgrade'> </a>

-## Verify your upgrade
+## Verify an Upgrade

-The output from:
+Once an upgrade is complete and units settle, the output from:

 ```bash
 juju status
 ```

-... should now indicate the selected version of **Kubernetes** is running.
+... should indicate that all units are active and the correct version of **Kubernetes** is running.

-It is recommended that you run a [cluster validation][validation] to ensure that the cluster upgrade has successfully completed.
+It is recommended that you run a [cluster validation][validation] to ensure that the cluster is fully functional.

 ## Known Issues